-NUTRITION LAB BIO 310
+BIO 310 NUTRITION LAB

-Nutrition Lab will include the following: microscopy; dissection of the cat tracing the digestive tract and the digestive process; classification and identification of the energy yielding nutrients; and the application of the metric system in all the measurements of weight and height involved in the study of recommended dietary allowances and all other data.
+The nutrition lab will include the following: microscopy; dissection of the cat tracing the digestive tract and the digestive process; classification and identification of the energy yielding nutrients; and the application of the metric system in all the measurements of weight and height involved in the study of recommended dietary allowances and all other data.
 Co-requisite: BIO 330.

-ENVIRONMENTAL BIOLOGY BIO 331
+BIO 331 ENVIRONMENTAL BIOLOGY

 A study of the relations between living organisms and their environment.
 The topics covered are the biogeochemical cycle, environmental factors influencing living organisms, population structure and dynamics, and energy flow in the ecosystem.
-Prerequisite: CHE 132 and BIO 132(0r BIO 130).
+Prerequisite: CHE 132 and BIO 132 or BIO 130.

-ENVIRONMENTAL BIOLOGY LAB BIO 311
+BIO 311 ENVIRONMENTAL BIOLOGY LAB

-Methods of survey, identification of communities, soil and water analysis.
+The main emphasis is on methods of survey, identification of communities, soil and water analysis.
 Co-requisite: BIO 331.

-BIO 333 HUMAN ANATOMY AND PHYSIOLOGY I 3 SEM.
-HRS.
+BIO 333 HUMAN ANATOMY AND PHYSIOLOGY I